Final Fantasy Dimensions: Release history

 The game was initially hinted when Square Enix trademarked Hikari to Yami no Senshi which was initially believed to be related to Tactics Ogre: Let Us Cling Together.
-It was announced in Japan as Final Fantasy Legends: Hikari to Yami no Senshi on July 21, 2010.
-The first chapters of the game were first released for iMode phones on September 6, 2010, and for EZweb phones on December 9, 2010.
-The rest of the chapters were released approximately once a month since then till August 8, 2011 for iMode and November 10, 2011 for EZweb.
-On Tokyo Game Show of 2011, the game was announced to be released on iOS and Android with improved graphics and sound, and support for slide-pad controls over the feature phone version.
-On E3 2012, the iOS/Android version was announced internationally as Final Fantasy Dimensions also to be released on August 31, 2012.
+The game was revealed in Japan as Final Fantasy Legends: Hikari to Yami no Senshi in July 2010.
+The first chapters of the game were first released for iMode phones on September 6, and for EZweb phones on December 9 the same year.
+The rest of the chapters were released approximately once a month since then till August 8, 2011 for iMode and November 10 for EZweb.
+An iOS and Android versions, with improved graphics and sound, and support for slide-pad controls over the feature phone version, were later announced and iOS version was released internationally as Final Fantasy Dimensions on August 31, 2012.
 Due to technical difficulties, only "Prologue" was released first for the iOS version.
 All other chapters were purchasable at the in-app shop after upgrading from 1.0.0 to 1.0.1 which was available later in the same day.
-The Android version was released on December 21, 2012 in its complete form.
+The Android version was released on December 21 in its complete form.